krother/software-engineering-python/user_stories.md

 ## Example User Story

+    :::text
-    As a teacher, I want to write grades into a table, so I don't need to write them down manually.
+    As a teacher, I want to mark student projects as complete on a website, so I don't need to keep notes on paper.

 ## Other points